Update October 2021

 Check out the Black History Lunchtime Conversations BHLC posted on www.spanglefish.com/blackhistory

 This series was piloted in Black History Month 2020 to replace our annual LLI Black History Conference, as our resonse to Covid and the far distances apart and isolation requirements of the LLI team.
-We are now in Season 3 and planning further great session, these sessions are recorded and now with regular Black History Updates of what is going on around the world in response to Black Lives Matter.
+We are now in Season 4 with more great session.
+These sessions are recorded and there are regular Black History Updates of what is going on around the world in response to Black Lives Matter and Black History research.